abarker/typped/doc/sphinx_docs/dispatching.rst

 considered equal.

-In order to avoid problems in determining when functions are identical, every preconditions function (or use of a preconditions function) **must** be assigned a unique label.
+In order to avoid problems in determining when functions are identical, every preconditions function (or use of a preconditions function) **must** be assigned a label.
 These functions are then registered in a dict using methods of the `TokenTable` class.
+If you want the functions to be considered identical, use the *same* label.
+If you want the functions to be considered different, use a *different* label.  **This can be very important in defining general parser methods and can cause subtle problems if it is not done correctly.**

+The preconditions labels **define** identity or non-identity between preconditions functions.
+Sometimes you want the preconditions to be considered identical, and sometimes you want them to be considered to be different (especially when they make use of closure variables or other external scope variables).

-These preconditions labels **define** identity or non-identity between preconditions functions.
-Handler functions registered using the same preconditions function are treated as being overloaded if their type signatures differ; otherwise it is taken as a redefinition.
+To use overloading it is important that the preconditions functions are *the same*, i.e., that they have the same label.
+Handler functions which are registered using the *same* preconditions function are treated as being overloaded if their type signatures differ.
+If the preconditions differ then it will be taken as a redefinition of the handler for the token label.

 Example: Defining standard functions with lookahead
 ---------------------------------------------------